 The tradition of picnicking beneath a cherry blossom tree is a long standing tradition in Japan known as hanami, which means flower viewing.

 The art museum, Petit Palais, is a delightful location to see cherry blossoms along Av.
 Winston Churchill.
 But the real hidden gem is the interior garden.
 The best part is – it’s free!
 Most visitors assume you have to buy a ticket to enter, not so.
-The permanent exhibit, the interior garden and café is free.
+The permanent exhibit, the interior garden and the café is free.

 An elegant park created by Baron Haussmann as part of the 19th century transformation of Paris is a beautiful location to see the cherry trees.
 Stroll the peaceful surroundings of the curved pathway dotted with statues.
 Seek out the Renaissance archway once belonging to Paris city hall.
 The quintessential Parisian architecture surrounds Parc Monceau make this one of the best places to see cherry blossoms in Paris.